rodrigohigashi/docstoteles/README.md

-## ⚠️ Current Status
+## ✅ Current Status

-This project is currently under active development.

-The application works locally (under certain configurations), but I am facing dependency conflicts when trying to standardize the environment (especially with LangChain and embeddings).

-I'm actively working on stabilizing the environment and deploying it to Streamlit Cloud.
+The application is fully functional locally, including:

+- Document ingestion and processing
+- Vector storage with FAISS
+- Retrieval-Augmented Generation (RAG) pipeline
+- Chat interface powered by Groq LLM

+Recent updates focused on stabilizing dependencies and adapting the project to changes in the LangChain ecosystem.

+🚧 Deployment to Streamlit Cloud is in progress, as dependency compatibility is being refined for a fully reproducible environment.

 ## 🧠 What I'm learning